openfheorg/openfhe-development/docs/static_docs/Contributing.md

     onto the most recent `HEAD` commit of `master`.
   * Periodically run the test suite (`make testall`) to make sure that your changes are not causing any test failures.
-* Major additions may require changes to the PALISADE CMAKE files.
-Refer to the wiki page [Use-of-CMake-in-PALISADE](https://gitlab.com/palisade/palisade-development/-/wikis/Use-of-CMake-in-PALISADE) for details.
+* Major additions may require changes to the OpenFHE CMAKE files.
+Refer to the wiki page [Use-of-CMake-in-OpenFHE](https://openfhe-development.readthedocs.io/en/latest/assets/sphinx_rsts/intro/installation/cmake_in_openfhe.html) for details.

 * Submit a Pull Request on GitLab.
 Check the results of the continuous- integration tests pipelines and resolve any issues that